pjwendy/eqmap.net/README.md

-# EQMap.NET - EverQuest headless BOTS
+# EQMap.NET - EverQuest Protocol Encapsulation for Headless BOTS and alternative clients

-A comprehensive toolkit for EverQuest client side headless bots, featuring real-time mapping, packet analysis, and protocol debugging tools.
+A comprehensive toolkit for EverQuest client side protocol handling ideal for headless bots and alternative clients, featuring real-time mapping, packet analysis, and protocol debugging tools.

 ## 🎮 What is EQMap.NET?

-EQMap.NET is a suite of tools designed for EverQuest client side headless bots.
+EQMap.NET is a suite of tools designed for EverQuest client side headless bots and alternative clients.
 It provides real-time visualization of game data, comprehensive packet analysis, and debugging capabilities for EQEmu server.

 ## 🎥 Demo Videos